Names

 dada:1 # second sound in the dada folder

-Note: the name can be infinitely high.
+Note: when indexing on sample names, the number can be infinitely high.
 It does not matter.
-The number will simply loop around and only select a valid sample number!
+The indexing will simply loop around and select a valid sample number!

 Synthesizer name and numbers